The Chicagoan: Artists

 E. Simms Campbell (1908–71).
 The first African American cartoonist with a national reputation, Campbell was born in St. Louis and graduated from Englewood High School in Chicago.
 He attended the School of the Art Institute of Chicago between 1924 and 1926 and later he moved to New York, where he was employed as a cartoonist at the Daily Mirror.
 He did important illustrations for some African American publications, including Crisis and Opportunity, but was better known for his color cartoons in Esquire.
 He would later work for a string of national advertisers and for Playboy.

 Albert Carreno (1905–64).
 This Mexican-born caricaturist and cartoonist portrayed stage and sports personalities for The Chicagoan in the late 1920s while working for the Chicago Daily News.
 He then moved to New York and was employed by a series of publishers and comic-book producers including Fawcett, National, and Marvel.

 Nat Karson (1908–54).
 Born in Switzerland, he attended Chicago public schools and the School of the Art Institute of Chicago and increasingly concentrated his efforts on theatrical caricature.
 After he moved to New York, his theatrical designs and productions attracted wide attention; he created both sets and costumes with the Federal Theater Project and with Orson Welles.

-A. Raymond Katz (1895–1974), aka Sandor.
+A. Raymond Katz (1895–1974), Sandor.
 Born in Hungary, Katz attended both the School of the Art Institute of Chicago and the Chicago Academy of Fine Arts.
 He created car cards, posters, and other commercial art before becoming the featured artist of The Chicagoan.

 Isadore Klein (1897–1986).
 Magazine cartoonist, animator, sketcher, painter, and story writer, Klein worked for The New Yorker as well as for The Chicagoan and was involved with a series of famous studios and celebrated cartoons, from Krazy Kat and Betty Boop to Popeye.
 He was widely credited with originating the idea for Mighty Mouse.

 Boris Riedel (no dates available).
 Creator of The Chicagoans first cover, Riedel served for a while as the magazine's art editor.
 He illustrated a book of poetry by Marie Hecht, a novel by J. V. Nicholson, and a children's book, The Timid Giant, written by advertising executive Earle Ludgin.
 Riedel also created movie posters for films starring Clara Bow, Lon Chaney Sr., and Adolphe Menjou, and contributed to The Linebook, a publication put out for WGN Radio, a Tribune Company outlet in Chicago.